MultiSafepay/docs/content/payment-methods/in3.md

   </details>

 - A `shopping_cart` object is required for all BNPL orders.
 See Recipes – <a href="https://docs.multisafepay.com/recipes/include-shopping_cart-in-order" target="_blank">Include shopping_cart in order</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.
 - iDEAL sends an expiration notification after aproximately 2 days.
-Once we receive the notification, the transaction will expire.
+Once we receive the notification, the transaction expires.
 - For <<glossary:direct>> orders, you must display your terms and conditions in your checkout.

 ### Ready-made integrations